Home Compare FHN vs USB

 First Horizon vs U.S. Ban: Which Stock Looks Stronger in 2026?

 First Horizon holds the cleaner structural position, with the lead spread across growth and profitability.
 U.S. Bancorp does not offset that deficit through any equally strong structural edge elsewhere.
-The market setup is mixed, without a decisive signal in either direction.
+The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The lead is spread across growth and profitability, rather than sitting in one isolated gap.
-The overall score gap is 26 points in favour of First Horizon Corporation.
+First Horizon Corporation leads by 27 points on the overall comparison score.

 INDUSTRY COMPARISON